ngmor/attack-of-the-franka/README.md

 ### Brief Description of Project:
 Our project is to have a robot use a lightsaber to help the Rebellion fight the Empire, where the setup of the workspace is configured by a human.
 The robot holds the lightsaber in its grippers to knock over members of the Imperial Army, represented by red blocks placed upright on a table near the Franka.
 Franakin Skywalker will need to avoid blocks representing members of the Rebellion, marked by upright blue blocks, using computer vision to differentiate the blocks.

-### Setup Instructions:
-To clone all necessary repositories, clone this repository into the `src` directory in your workspace root.
-Then from the workspace root directory, run the command:

-`vcs import . < src/attack-of-the-franka/project.repos`

-(This assumes you don't change the name of the repository, update the path accordingly if you do.)

-If you don't have `vcstool` installed, install it with:

-`sudo apt install python3-vcstool`

 ### Summary of Project Capabilities (Goals Achieved):
  - Robot recognizes which block it must knock over, picks up its lightsaber, and knocks over the “enemy” blocks without colliding into its “ally” blocks on the attack swing
  - The robot can pick up the lightsaber from a fixture on the side of the table